This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 5. Asset tracing

 The aim of the Directive is to work towards harmonisation of these pillars of substantive insolvency law across EU Member States, not only in cross-border cases but also in domestic cases.
-After the Directive enters into force Member States will have two years and nine months to transpose it into national law.
+Member States now have until 22 January 2029 to transpose the majority of its provisions it into national law.

 Proposed by the Commission in 2022 (as we covered here) the Directive aims to provide for new minimum rules to improve predictability of insolvency proceedings in each member state for creditors and investors; it does not set out a standard set of harmonised insolvency rules that each member state must enact in the same way.
 Instead, the Directive allows Member States to implement (or keep) rules that go above the standard the Directive sets, as long as it provides for greater protection for the general body of creditors.